saeedakhter/OrleansStrongConsistency/README.md

 ==============
-Nov 26, 2015 - Original example with transaction code embedded in Employee class Dev 26, 2015 - Made generic base class GrainStateWithTransfer which supports safe grain to grain transfer
+Nov 26, 2015 - Original example with transaction code embedded in Employee class Dev 26, 2015 - Made generic base class GrainStateWithTransfer which supports safe grain to grain transfer Jan 9, 2016 - Improvements to the base class and some unit tests